Category: Cayman

 Upcoming Jurisdiction Filing Deadlines

-Jurisidiction Filing type Filing deadline Applicable entities Documents required for filing Authority BVI Filing of Register of Members (ROM) 30 June 2025 BVI companiesNote: mutual funds and listed companies are exempt from this filing 1.
+Jurisidiction Filing type Filing deadline Applicable entities Documents required for filing Authority BVI Filing of Register of Members (ROM) 30 June 2025extended to 31 December 2025 BVI companiesNote: mutual funds and listed companies are exempt from this filing 1.
 Register of Members (ROM)2.
 KYC of shareholders3.
-Associated transaction documentation Registry of Corporate Affairs BVI Filing of Register of Beneficial…
+Associated transaction documentation Registry of Corporate Affairs BVI Filing…

 -